JaimyTuin223/character.ai-bot/README.md

 Go to the Character.AI website, create or open a bot chat and copy the id found at the end of the URL. (https://beta.character.ai/chat?char= **chatID**)

-#### Character.ai auth token.
+#### Character.ai access and id token.
-This auth token is how you use your account via the code.
+This access token is how you use your account via the code.
 (You can also use a guest account, but this will include limitations)

 1. Open the [Character.AI website](https://beta.character.ai) in your browser.
 2. Open the developer tools.
 (F12, Ctrl+Shift+I, or Cmd+J)
 3. Go to the Application tab.
 4. Go to the Storage section and click on Local Storage
 5. Look for the @@auth0spajs@@:: ..
-6. Open the body with the arrows and copy the access token
+6. Open the body with the arrows and copy the access_token and the id_token

 #### Can't find the data?
 If you can't find the data using the steps above, feel free to watch the installation on my [youtube video](https://www.youtube.com/watch?v=opzsBka7vkk)